-Unconditional Admission includes students who score a composite of a 19 or higher on the ACT or a 990 or above on the New SAT or a 910 (Mathematics + Critical Reading) or above on the SAT I, maintain a “B” (80%) average or better throughout high school and meet all other admissions requirements.
+Unconditional Admission includes students who score a composite of a 19 or higher on the ACT or a 990 or above on the New SAT or a 910 (Mathematics + Critical Reading) or above on the SAT, maintain a “B” (80%) average or higher throughout high school and meet all other admissions requirements.

-For information regarding admissions requirements, contact the Office of Enrollment Services or review the university catalog.
+For information regarding admissions requirements, contact the Office of Admission or review the university catalog.
 Applicants fall into the following categories.

 Traditional Freshmen are applicants who will enter the fall semester of the same year in which they graduated from high school.
 These students may have from 0 to 11 hours of college work.